laiduy98/cose-19/report/report.md

 - Scispacy: NER, Spacy model for science papers.

-- Bokeh: A library for drawing interacted charts.
+- Bokeh: A library for visualising interacted charts.

-# Data flow
+# Project Structure

-During this project we worked CORD-19 dataset.
+During this project we worked with CORD-19 dataset.
 CORD-19 is a data collection of over one million scholarly articles, including over 350,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
-The amount of data collected in CORD-19 is providing us an opportunity for a deep and various analysis, and allowinh us to apply different NLP techniques such as LDA (Latent Dirichlet Allocation) and NER (Named-entity recognition).
+The amount of data collected in CORD-19 is providing us an opportunity for a deep and various analysis, and allowing us to apply different NLP techniques such as LDA (Latent Dirichlet Allocation) and NER (Named-entity recognition).
 The main goal of this part is to present a structure of the project.

 The coding process consisted of 4 parts: Data Exploration, Preprocessing, Data selection, Named-entity recognition application.